unforswearing/dued/README.md

 `dued` started as a very simple way to get tomorrows date but it quickly expanded.
 Visit the [dued Help page](https://github.com/unforswearing/dued/blob/master/help.md) for a bit of documentation.
 You can also run the script and type `help` or `dued help` in the Alfred workflow and the help page will open in your default browser.
 The `dued` Alfred workflow and system service are written in AppleScript.

 ####dued, yeah!
 To use `dued`, download whatever version will suit your needs and have fun fulfilling your hearts desires.
-Holler at me if you have questions, compliments, or complaints -- `notes @ theforeverarrow.com`.
+Holler at me if you have questions, compliments or complaints.

 ####dued, more!!